egregoire23/DynamicTrafficLightsWithRL/README.md

 The UB Medical Campus includes 19 intersections, each with unique traffic flows, signal patterns, and lane configurations.
 Designing a model that could generalize across such diverse conditions was a significant challenge.
 I learned that large-scale simulations require extensive runtime, and managing computational resources and deadlines was critical to success.
 Lastly, this project strengthened my real-world problem-solving ability and reinforced the importance of scalability and time management in applied AI research.

 Contribution:

-- Team Members: Erin Gregoire & Daniel Viola
+Team Members: Erin Gregoire & Daniel Viola

+My Role:
-- My Role: Developed the SARSA agent from scratch, implemented and fine-tuned the PPO agent, assisted development of Q-Learning & DDQN agents, and evaluated the single intersection environment
+- Developed the SARSA agent from scratch
+- Implemented and fine-tuned the PPO agent
+- Assisted development of Q-Learning & DDQN agents
+- Evaluated the single intersection environment
+- Co-built and fine-tuned the presentation poster